-Mariah Carey’s Reality Show ‘Mariah’s World,’ Not Returning For Second Season, Low Ratings An Bad Timing?
+Mariah Carey’s Reality Show, ‘Mariah’s World,’ Not Returning For Second Season, Low Ratings And Bad Timing?

 “If people like it then I will think about it.
 It depends on what I end up doing — if it’s touring or if I’m in the studio.
 If I’m in the studio, I don’t really like people to be around me that much.
 I prefer to be alone or with my engineer”

-Carey was also adamant that the program be referred to as a docuseries, as opposed to a reality show, stating “That’s why I’m saying it’s a docuseries.
+Carey was also adamant that the program is referred to as a docuseries, as opposed to a reality show, stating “That’s why I’m saying it’s a docuseries.
 It works because it captioned a moment in my life and that’s what was important to me.”

 Mariah Carey’s docuseries “Mariah’s World” won’t be returning for season 2 https://t.co/7ztuxjjvoR